Chelsea Manning: Publication of leaked material

-According to Daniel Domscheit-Berg, a former WikiLeaks spokesperson, part of the WikiLeaks security concept was that they did not know who their sources were.
-The New York Times wrote in December 2010 that the U.S. government was trying to discover whether Assange had been a passive recipient of material from Manning, or had encouraged or helped her to extract the files; if the latter, Assange could be charged with conspiracy.
+According to Daniel Domscheit-Berg, a former WikiLeaks spokesperson, part of the site's security concept was that they did not know who their sources were.
+The New York Times wrote in December 2010 that the U.S. government was trying to discover whether Assange had been a passive recipient of material from Manning or had encouraged or helped her to extract the files, in which case he could be charged with conspiracy.
 Manning told Lamo in May 2010 that she had developed a working relationship with Assange, communicating directly with him using an encrypted Internet conferencing service, but knew little about him.
 WikiLeaks did not identify Manning as their source.
-Army investigators found pages of chats on Manning's computer between Manning and someone believed to be Julian Assange.
+Army investigators found pages of chats on Manning's computer between Manning and someone believed to be Assange.
 Nicks writes that, despite this, no decisive evidence was found of Assange's offering Manning any direction.

-Reykjavik13

 On February 18, 2010, WikiLeaks posted the first of the material from Manning, the diplomatic cable from the U.S. Embassy in Reykjavík, a document now known as "Reykjavik13".
 On March 15, WikiLeaks posted a 32-page report written in 2008 by the U.S. Department of Defense about WikiLeaks itself, and on March 29 it posted U.S. State Department profiles of politicians in Iceland.

 Baghdad airstrike

 WikiLeaks named the Baghdad airstrike video "Collateral Murder", and Assange released it on April 5, 2010, during a press conference at the National Press Club in Washington, D.C.
 The video showed two US helicopters firing on a group of 10 men in the Amin District of Baghdad.
 Among the people killed in the attack were two Reuters employees, who were there to photograph an American Humvee under attack by the Mahdi Army.
-The US pilots mistook their cameras for weapons.
+The U.S. pilots mistook their cameras for weapons.
 The helicopters also fired on a van, targeted earlier by one helicopter, that had stopped to help wounded members of the first group.
 Two children in the van were wounded, and their father was killed.
 The pilots also attacked a building where retreating insurgents were holed up.
-The Washington Post wrote that the video, viewed by millions, put WikiLeaks on the map.
+The Washington Post wrote that the video, viewed by millions, put WikiLeaks "on the map".
 According to Nicks, Manning emailed a superior officer after the video aired and tried to persuade her that it was the same version as the one stored on SIPRNet.
 Nicks writes that it seemed as though Manning wanted to be caught.